 | Roaming without bundle | No fixed limit | Open bill (to be avoided) |

-The real savings are not just in the price: they're in knowing beforehand how much you're going to pay.
-A fixed bundle eliminates bill uncertainty.
+The real savings are not just in the price: they are in knowing beforehand how much you are going to pay.
+A closed bundle eliminates the uncertainty of the bill.

 How to install your eSIM step by step

 Installing an eSIM takes a minute.
-After purchase, you receive a QR code by email; you scan it from your phone's settings, wait for the profile to download, and select that line for data when you arrive in Andorra.
+After purchase, you receive a QR code by email; you scan it from your phone settings, wait for the profile to download, and choose that line for data when you arrive in Andorra.
 Do it all with Wi-Fi before you leave.

-First, check that your phone is compatible: most recent iPhones, Samsung, and Google Pixels are, but it's worth confirming.
-Then, the process is almost identical on iOS and Android: you go to mobile network settings, add an eSIM, scan the QR, and give the line a name (for example, "Andorra").
+First, check that your phone is compatible: most recent iPhones, Samsung, and Google Pixel devices are, but it's good to confirm.
+Then, the process is almost identical on iOS and Android: go to mobile network settings, add an eSIM, scan the QR, and give the line a name (for example, "Andorra").
 Keep your Spanish line for calls and the digital one for data, and activate roaming only on the data line, never on your usual number.
-If you want screen-by-screen details, check out our guide to installing an eSIM with screenshots for each system.
+If you want screen-by-screen details, check out our eSIM installation guide with screenshots for each system.

 - Check that your mobile is eSIM compatible and unlocked.